 The Certificate of Nursing Assistant prepares entry-level nursing assistants to provide basic nursing care to elderly, ill, and disabled persons in long-term care, hospital, clinic, and home health settings.
 It is designed for any student or interested individuals who want to begin a career as a Nursing Assistant, individuals interested in taking a nursing course, but are still at developmental English and math levels, and for persons already employed as nursing assistants but who have not completed the formal coursework.
 The course is ten (10) weeks in length and prepares students to also take the National Nurse Aide Assessment Program (NNAAP) Competency Examination.
 After successfully completing the course, graduates will be eligible to take the NNAAP Competency Examination with the Northern Marianas Islands (NMI) Board of Nursing (BON), be licensed as a Certified Nursing Assistant (CNA), be placed on the NMI BON Registry for Nursing Assistants, and practice as a CNA in the Commonwealth of the Northern Mariana Islands or U.S. Mainland.

-Applicants must have a High School Diploma or Equivalent.
+Prerequisites: Early Admission into NMC, High School Graduate or High School Equivalent.
 An applicant must have an English Placement Level of EN 095 and a Math Placement Level of MA 091.

 Download the Nursing Assistant Certificate Individualized Certificate Plan

 View Nursing Assistant Program Admission Guidelines and Cost Breakdown

 Rosa T. Aldan, MSN, BSN, RN

 Johnny Aldan, BSN, RN